cuthbertLab/music21/buildDoc/rst/moduleStream.rst

         .. method:: melodicIntervals(*skipArgs, **skipKeywords)

         returns a Stream of :class:`~music21.interval.Interval` objects between Notes (and by default, Chords) that follow each other in a stream. the offset of the Interval is the offset of the beginning of the interval (if two notes are adjacent, then it is equal to the offset of the second note) See Stream.findConsecutiveNotes for a discussion of what consecutive notes mean, and which keywords are allowed.
 The interval between a Note and a Chord (or between two chords) is the interval between pitches[0].
-For more complex interval calculations, run findConsecutiveNotes and then use generateInterval.
+For more complex interval calculations, run findConsecutiveNotes and then use notesToInterval.
 Returns None of there are not at least two elements found by findConsecutiveNotes.
 See Test.testMelodicIntervals() for usage details.

         .. method:: pitchAttributeCount(pitchAttr=name)